AlixFachin/adventofcode2022/README.md

 ### Day 8
 Relatively easy day. `Rust` is so quick that the brutal brute force algorithm works in a snap.
 So why complicating things?
 This is pretty basic coding, but I still manage to have a bug in the formula. 🤦 Thankfully I can easily make `unit tests` in Rust to test each basic functions with basic cases, and I found the error pretty quickly.
 One day where Rust really shines!

+### Day 9
+Pretty interesting problem today.
+Didn't find anything extremely difficult.
+Having a `Option` and a `match` in Rust makes the branching readable (instead of chained `if ... else`).

+### Day 10
+Using regular expressions to parse the input.
+The first question seems a bit pointless, but it's a rehearsal for the second one.
+The algorithm is not excessively complex, but the problem in itself is mind-blowing.
+How do long did it take to create this question right so that the player input is correct?
+I am really amazed... 🙇